ENG-Mazri/ENG-Mazri/README.md

 ### Hi there 👋
-- My name in Mazri Abderrahmane 😄 and this is where you can find my development projects!⚡
+- My name in Mazri Abderrahmane 😄 and this is where you can find my projects!⚡

 #### Tech I use/used: